yigitatesh/face_recognizer/README.md

 - pickle

 # How to prepare to run
-There are two steps to prepare recognizer run:
+There are three steps to prepare recognizer run:
+1. Extract facenet_keras.rar file
-1. Prepare images
+2. Prepare images
-2. Run face_recognizer_trainer.py to train svm model
+3. Run face_recognizer_trainer.py to train svm model

+## Extracting facenet model data
+Extract "facenet_keras.rar" file in "models" directory.

 ## Preparing images
 There are sample images in face_data/images folder. <br>